khalilchaouali/data_engineering_modern_project/README.md

 ![App Screenshot](https://github.com/khalilchaouali/data_engineering_modern_project/blob/main/image/airbyte_interface.png)

+3- Rin the command below and then enter the copied conn id and automatically will be add it to airflow
 ```bash
   echo "Access Airbyte at http://localhost:8000 and set up a connection."
   echo "Enter your Airbyte connection ID: "